+In addition to the requirements of the Regulations the following requirements shall apply:
-- 58. In addition to the requirements of the Regulations the following requirements shall apply: - (1) Where an application for a new or increased supply of electricity has been made to the Service Provider, any duly authorised official of the Service Provider may at his/her discretion accept notification of the completion of any part of an electrical installation, the circuit arrangements of which permit the electrical installation to be divided up into well-defined separate portions, and such part of the electrical installation may, at the discretion of any duly authorised official of the

-Service Provider, be inspected, tested and connected to the supply mains as though it were a complete installation.

-- (2) The examination, test and inspection that may be carried out at the discretion of the Service Provider or any duly authorised official of the Provider in no way relieves the contractor/accredited person or the user or lessor, as the case may be, from his responsibility for any defect in the installation.
-Such examination, test and inspection shall not be taken under any circumstances (even where the electrical installation has been connected to the supply mains) as indicating or guaranteeing in any way that the electrical installation has been carried out efficiently with the most suitable materials for the purpose or that it is in accordance with this by-law or the safety standard, and neither the Service Authority nor the Service Provider shall be held responsible for any defect or fault in such electrical installation. - 59.
-Neither the Service Authority nor the Service Provider shall be held responsible for the work done by the electrical contractor/accredited person on a consumer's premises and shall not in any way be responsible for any loss or damage which may be occasioned by fire or by any accident arising from the state of the wiring on the premises.
+- Where an application for a new or increased supply of electricity has been made to the Service Provider, any duly authorised official of the Service Provider may at his/her discretion accept notification of the completion of any part of an electrical installation, the circuit arrangements of which permit the electrical installation to be divided up into well-defined separate portions, and such part of the electrical installation may, at the discretion of any duly authorised official of the Service Provider, be inspected, tested and connected to the supply mains as though it were a complete installation. - (2) The examination, test and inspection that may be carried out at the discretion of the Service Provider or any duly authorised official of the Service Provider way relieves the in no contractor/accredited person or the user or lessor, as the case may be, from his responsibility for any defect in the installation.
+Such examination, test and inspection shall not be taken under any circumstances (even where the electrical installation has been connected to the supply mains) as indicating or guaranteeing in any way that the electrical installation has been carried out efficiently with the most suitable materials for the purpose or that it is in accordance with this by-law or the safety standard, and neither the Service Authority nor the Service Provider shall be held responsible for any defect or fault in such electrical installation.